jannishuebl/couchmotion/README.md

 # Not maintained anymore

 This Gem is currently not maintained anymore.
-If anybody wants to maintaine it and implement some Features you are free to do so!!
+If anybody wants to maintain the Gem and implement some Features you welcome to do it!!

 ## Setup
 ### IOS